troplr/Photo-Gallery/README.md

 - **php artisan storage:link** (creating soft link to serve storge directory)

 ## Configuration
-You are able to use your own **Unsplash API Key** configuring **.env** file. however my API credentials are already set to use for 50 Free Requests/hr.
+You are able to use your own **Unsplash API Key** by configuring the **.env** file. however my API credentials are already set to use for 50 Free Requests/hr.

 Here are some settings/variables you can change within **.env** file
 - **UNSPLASH_SECRET** (already using my creds)